stride3d/stride/docs/technical/editor-localization.md

 ##### Saving
 By convention the name of the catalog file should match the name of the template with the addition of the target language (in [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) format).
 It should also be saved in a folder corresponding to that language.

-For example the Japanese catalog for `Xenko.GameStudio` should be named **Xenko.GameStudio.ja.po** and saved in a **ja/** folder.
+For example the Japanese catalog for `Stride.GameStudio` should be named **Stride.GameStudio.ja.po** and saved in a **ja/** folder.

 ### Import

 #### Supported import formats
 For the moment we only support **.po** and **.resx** files compiled into satellite assemblies.
-However the `Xenko.Core.Translation` library is flexible and can be extended to support additional providers.
+However the `Stride.Core.Translation` library is flexible and can be extended to support additional providers.
 This could include CSV (not necessarily compiled), XLIFF, **.mo** files (which is another kind of compiled **.po**).
-This could also be considered for asset translation (e.g. **.xktpl**) where we externalize the translations into files that can be distributed separately and loaded/discovered using a dedicated provider.
+This could also be considered for asset translation (e.g. **.sdtpl**) where we externalize the translations into files that can be distributed separately and loaded/discovered using a dedicated provider.

 #### Compilation to satellite assemblies
 **.po** files can be compiled into a satellite assemblies that the `GettextTranslationProvider` (and under the hood the `GNU.Gettext` library) will use to retrieve translations for a given language.
 It it a similar mechanism to the satellite assemblies generated from the **.resx files**.
 In fact `GettextResourceManager` inherits from `ResourceManager` with additional support for capabilities provided by Gettext such as context and plurals.